lencap/vm/README.md

 # VM
-A small utility to more easily manage [VirtualBox](https://www.virtualbox.org/) Linux VMs from the __macOS__ command line.
-This `vm` utility is similar to VirtualBox's own [`VBoxManage`](https://www.virtualbox.org/manual/ch08.html) utility, but much simpler.
-It's a bit like having a dedicated Vagrant for managing __only__ Linux VMs on macOS.
+Simple utility manage [VirtualBox](https://www.virtualbox.org/) Linux VMs from the __macOS__ command line.
+This `vm` utility is similar to VirtualBox's own [`VBoxManage`](https://www.virtualbox.org/manual/ch08.html) utility, but far simpler.
+It's a bit like having a dedicated Vagrant for managing __only__ Linux VMs on __macOS__.

 There are other bits and pieces in this repo.
 There's an original Bash versions for posterity.
-And there is also a __C__ language version in its initial development stages, to learn more about VirtualBox C bindings.
+Also a __C__ language version still being developed, to learn more about VirtualBox C bindings.
 See [c folder](https://github.com/lencap/vm/tree/master/c).

 ## Todo
 - Allow easy switching/update of username and ssh key